-University honors black players dismissed from team in 1969
+University of Wyoming marks 1969 ouster of black players

 Griffin and some of the others have been back to campus over the decades, including for a 1993 event honoring the best players from each previous decade, but until the past several years reception for the Black 14 was lukewarm, Griffin said.

-“Now it’s very sincere welcome back: ‘We’re glad to have you back and we’re sorry,’ ” Griffin said.
+“Now it’s (a) very sincere welcome back: ‘We’re glad to have you back and we’re sorry,'” Griffin said.

 Follow Mead Gruver at https://twitter.com/meadgruver

-Note: This story has been corrected to show Kaepernick played for San Francisco 49ers, not Giants.